cafebazaar/BazaarPay/README.md

 }
 ```

+### Add the dependency

-Add the dependency to your module `build.gradle` file:
+After repository configuration, add a dependency on *BazaarPay* to your module's `build.gradle`
+file:

 ```groovy
 dependencies {